thorvath-slower/seqtoid-graphql-federation-server/README.md

 ### Staging deployment

-When there is a push to the `main` branch, the [`deploy-staging` workflow](https://github.com/chanzuckerberg/czid-graphql-federation-server/actions/workflows/deploy-staging.yml) pushes the `main` branch onto the `staging` branch, and deploys to the staging environment
+Merging a release-please release PR creates a new release, which triggers the [`deploy-staging` workflow](https://github.com/chanzuckerberg/czid-graphql-federation-server/actions/workflows/deploy-staging.yml).
+This Github workflow deploys the newly created release tag to the staging environment.

+This workflow can also be manually triggered on [the actions page](https://github.com/chanzuckerberg/czid-graphql-federation-server/actions/workflows/deploy-staging.yml), with a optional release version tag.

 ### Production deployment

-When there is a push to the `main` branch (generally via PR merge), a release PR is created by the Release Please action.
-The `release-please` bot keeps the release up to date as long as new commits comply with conventional commits (which is a required PR check).
-So the release is always up to date with staging.

-When the PR is merged, Release Please will publish a Github release, which triggers a prod deployment.
+Production releases are triggered by [manually running the deploy-prod workflow](https://github.com/chanzuckerberg/czid-graphql-federation-server/actions/workflows/deploy-prod.yml).
+The workflow accepts a optional release version tag to deploy, but is set up to deploy the newer release version tag by default.

 During prod deployment, the image built in staging is promoted to the prod environment, with env vars updated.

+### Release / Hot fix

+Since the staging and production deploys workflows can be triggered manually with a release tag, the workflows can be used to perform release / hot fixes.

+Before doing a release / hot fix, it is strongly recommended to perform a rollback to the last good version, if that can be done safely (i.e. no downstream dependencies).

+To perform a release / hot fix, perform the following steps

+1. Create and merge a pull request with the fix to the `main` branch.
+2. Check out the staging (for release fix) or production (for hot fix) release tag.
+3. Cherry-pick the fix PR commit to `main` onto the release tag.
+4. Bump the patch version of the release tag and create a tag.
+5. Deploy the new tag onto staging (release fix) and/or production.
+6. If this was a hotfix, you will also need to repeat the process to update the staging release version with the fix.

 ## TODO